The Cobbe Collection at Hatchlands Park

 This instrument survived in a family house in the French village of Saint Germain-en-Laye.
 It was likely brought there by JC Bach when he visited in 1778, accompanied by Mozart.
 The pianoforte went on to survive the revolution and is autographed by Bach on the soundboard.

 This pianoforte dates from 1782 and was built by William Southwell, it's one of about six to survive.
 Built into an elegant and decorative half-moon table by William Moore, these instruments were very fashionable in Dublin during this period.

 This grand pianoforte was built in 1823 in Vienna by Nannette Streicher, who was the preferred maker of Beethoven.
 It was commissioned by King George IV, who purchased it directly from the maker.
 The instrument is loaned to the Cobbe Collection Trust by HM The Queen.

 Square pianoforte by Broadwood

 Built in 1845, this pianoforte came into the possession of Edward Elgar's father, who ran a piano business.
 Elgar chose this piano from his father's stock for his cottage near Malvern and inscribed on the soundboard names of the works he composed on it.
 They include Sea Picture, Caractacus and The Dream of Gerontius.
 His most famous work The Enigma Variations was both begun and finished on this piano.
-A big history for a little instrument.

 Grand pianoforte by Pleyel